Best Merchant Account Providers

 1. Aggregate Merchant Accounts

-The only fee that an aggregate merchant account will charge you is a small percentage of the transaction every time you make a sale.
+The only fee an aggregate merchant account will charge you is a small percentage of the transaction every time you make a sale.

 In a way, an aggregate merchant account acts as a shared merchant account, teaming you up with other businesses of a similar nature in a pool.
 This payment processing method ensures that your merchant account fees remain low so your business can prosper.